stanley-1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-success">
 **:heavy_check_mark: Example:** `list` followed by `share 2`

-Copies the information of the second contact in the list displayed by SociaLite.
+The information of the second contact in the list displayed by SociaLite will be copied.
 ![16_share](images/UG/16_share.png)
 </div>

 <div markdown="block" class="alert alert-success">
-**:heavy_check_mark: Example:** Clicking on the "Share" button of Annie Wan's name card copies her contact information.
+**:heavy_check_mark: Example:** Click on the "Share" button of Annie Wan's name card to copy her contact information.
 </div>

 <br>

 ### Pin a contact card: `pin INDEX` <a name="pin"></a>

-Affixes the contact card of the specified person onto the top of the person list.
+This command affixes the contact card of the specified person onto the top of the person list.
 Pinned contact cards will be alphabetically ordered.

-Alternatively, the user can click on the "Pin" button at the top-right hand corner of the contact card that he/she would like to pin instead of entering the command.
+Alternatively, you can click on the "Pin" button at the top-right hand corner of the contact card that you would like to pin instead of entering the command.

 <div markdown="block" class="alert alert-primary">
 **:mag_right: Format:**
 `pin INDEX`
-* Pins the contact card of the person at the specified `INDEX` at the top of the person list.
+* The contact card of the person at the specified `INDEX` will be pinned at the top of the person list.
 * The index refers to the index number shown on the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, ...
 * The contact card must **not** be previously pinned.